Learn about potty training twins, from when to start, how to prepare, and what to do when one child isn’t ready.

 Don’t force potty training, as this usually leads to regression, resentment, and inefficiency (it just won’t work as well).
 If either of them cries at the thought of letting go of their diapers, wait a week or two before suggesting potty training again.

 3. Should you potty train twins together or at different times?

 As is often the case, the challenge with having twins is the fact that there are two of them!
 Unlike singletons or even close-aged siblings, twins are going through similar developmental stages.

-So when it comes to potty training twins, we wonder: Do we potty train them together, or at different times?
+So, do you potty train them together, or at different times?
 What do you do when one twin is ready to potty train but the other isn’t?

 4. What if one twin is ready to potty train but the other isn’t?

-BUT, if the less-inclined twin starts to cry or shows no readiness regardless of the other twin’s potty eagerness, start with one twin.
+So, if the less-inclined twin starts to cry or shows no readiness regardless of the other twin’s potty eagerness, start with one twin.
 We need to treat our twins as individuals, not as a unit, especially when it comes to developmental milestones like potty training.